julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-I will start by a  definition of cultural heritage data, then talk about the ways that data can be interlinked on the web, discuss what is Linked Open Usable Data or LOUD and provide a few examples and then it will be time to wrap-up.
+I will start by a  definition of cultural heritage data, then talk about the ways that data can be interlinked on the web, discuss what is Linked Open Usable Data or LOUD and then it will be time to wrap-up.
  -->

 ---